micaela-fm/scientific-computing-with-python/README.md

    A project where you format arithmetic expressions in a readable way, taking inputs and ensuring the layout is aligned correctly.

 2. **Time Calculator**
-   A program to calculate the difference between two times, including edge cases such as days, weeks, and time zones.
+   A program to calculate the difference between two times, including edge cases such as days.

 3. **Budget App**
    A simple budget calculator that tracks and categorizes expenses and income.

 4. **Polygon Area Calculator**
-   An application that calculates the area of various polygons (triangles, rectangles, etc.) using Python classes and methods.
+   An application that draws and calculates the area and other properties of rectangles and squares using Python classes and methods.

 5. **Probability Calculator** (coming soon)
    This project implements a probability calculator that simulates drawing balls from a hat and calculates the probability of drawing a specific combination of balls.